 Why Is RV Antifreeze Pink?

-Have any questions about RV antifreeze and it’s main ingredients?
+Have questions about RV antifreeze and its main ingredients?
 Leave a comment below.